microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Extend Copilot for Security

 Learn how to grant an MSSP access to your Copilot for Security environment and how to use and create plugins.
-Copilot for Security plugins enhance the platform’s capabilities by acting as connectors, enabling seamless integration with infinite partners and third-parties, allowing for custom functionality.
+Copilot for Security plugins enhance the platform’s capabilities by acting as connectors, enabling seamless integration with infinite partners and third parties, allowing for custom functionality.
 To first create a plugin, you will need the correct instance URL and API token.

 ### MSSPs